 - A. Qualifying Tournament

 - 1. Qualifying tournaments shall be invitational tournaments sponsored by any college or high school and approved by the Oklahoma Secondary School Activities Association.
 Tournaments sanctioned by the OSSAA for the current school year will be required to have three (3) Oklahoma schools actually compete in a class to be sanctioned again for that class for the following school year.
 Exceptions may be made by the OSSAA Administrator for Speech Activities.
 It is recommended that qualifying tournaments be on Saturday and no tournament begin before 2 PM Friday, and no round begin after 9 PM on Friday.
 If a coach fails to check the eligible schools list and allows an ineligible school to compete at their tournament, the coach will be put on probation.
-If the same coach fails to check the eligible schools list and allows an ineligible school to compete at their tournament a second year, the coach will not be allowed to host a tournament for one (1) year.
+If the same coach fails to check the eligible schools list and allows an ineligible school to compete at their tournament for one (1) year.

-- All events must be offered.
+- 2. All events must be offered.